Kimberlee97/tp/docs/DeveloperGuide.md

    Expected: Shows all contacts with addresses containing "bedok".
 3. Test case: `find a/`
    Expected: Error with address-specific usage message.
-4. Other test cases to try: multiple keywords like `find a/bedok north`

 #### Find by tag
 1. Prerequisites: Ensure contacts have various tags.